 2020 dates and tickets

-The event runs from March 20th all the way through to April 30th, but has been postponed due to Coronavirus measures.
+The event was originally planned to run from March 20th all the way through to April 30th, but has been postponed due to Coronavirus measures.
 Check the official website for news.

 Tickets for individual concerts usually cost from €18 to €35, with most falling at the lower end of that range.